Podcasts Can Be Hard to Find

 The episodes may also be shown based upon how relevant they might be to a searcher.

-The identification of a group of candidate episodes is based on an RSS feed associated with shows in the subset of shows.
+Identifying a group of candidate episodes is based on an RSS feed associated with shows in the subset of shows.

-The patent application about podcasts at Google is:
+The patent application about Google podcasts is:

 Methods, Systems, and Media for Identifying, Curating, and Presenting Audio Content